The Algonquin land claim

 - contribute to the social and cultural objectives of Algonquin communities

-- arrangements will be negotiated for existing recreation or hunt camps to continue on lands that will be transferred
+- arrangements are to be negotiated with the Algonquins of Ontario for existing recreation or hunt camps to continue on lands that will be transferred

 - Ontario will facilitate these negotiations

 - Algonquin harvesting rights will be subject to provincial and federal laws necessary for conservation, public health and public safety

 - the Algonquins will continue to develop moose harvesting plans with Ontario

 - fisheries management plans are to be developed for the Algonquin settlement area, with the first priority being protection of the sensitive fisheries of Algonquin Park

 Under the Agreement-in-Principle: